 - The address and contact information of the closest embassy for your home country in Japan

-You should also note that some items cannot be shipped to Japan.
-Check the prohibited items list to make sure your goods are not restricted or prohibited.
-Items over a certain value will also require you to pay a fee before they are released to you.
+If you plan to ship anything to Japan or someone wants to send you a care package while you’re there, check the prohibited items list to make sure it’s permitted.
+Items over a certain value will also require you to pay a fee before they’re released to you.

-While maps will be helpful, you should also be alert on Japanese streets.
-Signage is important, and these signals will help you to get the most of your walk safely and simply.
-It may also be worth your time to learn some of the walking manners of Japan, as well.
+- Stay alert on Japanese streets.
+Signage is important, and these signals will help you to get the most out of your walk safely and simply.
+It may be worth your time to learn some of the road signs of Japan.

+- Get local recommendations.
 The best way to find a good place to eat is to ask the locals.
-You can also find recommendations online, on websites like Tabelog and Gurunavi.
-The latter option offers you an app for your phone and helps you find menus translated to English.
+You can also find recommendations online on websites like Tabelog and Gurunavi.
+The latter option offers you an app for your phone and helps you find menus translated into English.

-Dollar stores (sometimes called 100 yen stores) also offer a wide array of goods in Japan.
-They are great places to buy stationery supplies, basic kitchen tools, simple dishes and other basic everyday items.
-Finding one is not hard, but they do sometimes vary in quality.
-This list from Time Out Tokyo will help you to find the best dollar stores in Japan.
+- Find the best deals.
+Dollar stores (sometimes called 100 yen stores) offer a wide array of goods in Japan.
+They’re great places to buy stationery supplies, kitchen tools, simple dishes and other basic everyday items.
+Finding one isn’t hard, but they do sometimes vary in quality.
+This list from Time Out will help you to find the best dollar stores in Tokyo.

 10. Mind Your Manners